IAL 26: The Discovery of Galaxies

 But the Milky Way as a vast system of stars and other galaxies as some sort of common astro-bodies and then as other "Milky Ways" had to be discovered.

-In IAL 26: The Discovery of Galaxies, we give the story of that discovery after brief introductions to relationship of distance and lookback time, the local universe concept, galaxies in general, and the Milky Way (which is OUR galaxy or the Galaxy).
+In section The History of the Discovery of the Milky Way and section The Discovery of Galaxies: An Example of the Process of the Scientific Method, we give the story of that discoveries after brief introductions to relationship of distance and lookback time, the local universe concept, galaxies in general, and the Milky Way (which is OUR galaxy or the Galaxy).

 The figure above (local link / general link: galaxy_hcg_87.html) and figure below (local link / general link: galaxy_hcg_87.html) of a Hickson Compact Group of galaxies is a preview for galaxies in general.